Protecting Children Action Plan

 2. Women’s Social and Economic Empowerment: The well-being of women in cocoa communities is a critical link to family food security and nutrition, education, and health and drives the long-term prospects for a future of educated cocoa farmers.
 Together with CARE International, we have developed a unique Village Savings and Loans Association (VSLA) model that includes a number of essential building blocks beyond the foundational savings and loans activity.
 Research conducted in VSLA communities supported by Mars shows that they increase women’s social and economic empowerment and more than double women’s average savings when they are supported over a three-year period.
-To further our efforts to empower women, we are delighted to bolster our partnership with CARE in 2020.
-We are extending our partnership with CARE with the support of a $10M investment to further expand our unique VSLA model beyond the 12,000 members we have supported through mid-2019.
+To further our efforts to empower women, we bolstered our partnership with CARE in 2020.
+We extended our partnership with CARE with the support of a $10M investment to further expand our unique VSLA model beyond the 24,000 members we have supported through the end of 2020.
 We are targeting to reach more than 60,000 members by 2025.
 In September 2022, we exceeded our target reaching more than 77.000 Village Savings and Loans Associations (VSLAs) members (more than 75% are women) across Ghana and Côte d’Ivoire and Ghana by 2025.

 3. Increasing Access to Quality Education and Development Opportunities for Children: Education access and quality are critical components of driving better long-term futures for children in cocoa-growing communities.
 Since 2017, we have worked with the Transforming Education in Cocoa Communities (TRECC) program funded by the Jacobs, Bernard van Leer and UBS Optimus Foundations, through the implementation of a number of pilots.
 This work has given us insights into the powerful linkages between robust monitoring systems, women’s empowerment and education interventions.
 In the long term, investing in education can have a positive circular effect: educated children can earn higher incomes and contribute more to the development of their own children, households and communities.
 We will continue to learn from our work with Jacobs Foundation and other expert education organizations to develop additional programs and interventions where relevant, particularly in other countries.